COMP2150-24s1/level-design-assessment-XelaRonnoc/README.md

     <br>
     ![Final Room](DocImages/FinalRoom.png)

 This progression through the different encounters and environment allows the player to build their skills as they go so as to avoid overstraining the player with sudden difficulty spikes whilst preventing boredom by providing a steady increase in the level's difficulty as the player progresses.
-This prevents the player being forced out of flow through frustration or through boredom.
+This prevents the player being forced out of flow through frustration or boredom.

 ### 1.4.
 Exploration

 Exploration is enabled through the non-linear approach to level design.
 As displayed in the below diagram there are three main ways of traversing and completing the level.
 Blue is the most obvious and likely chosen path by individuals, Red provides an increased difficulty spike and largely skips the gun pickup but also can skip the final battle.
-Yellow is the same path as red except instead of going through the final battle before section two.
-Yellow is the most difficult path as it means the player will face the final battle before receiving the gun and also before additional practice the level provides.
-Exploration is further encouraged through the fact that small branches within encounters and sections are made either to increase/decrease or change the type of encounter in a section or to find pickups like health in places off the beaten paths, additionally their is a shortcut route right into the room of the section 3 key via destructible blocks.
+Yellow is the same path as red except attacking the final battle early before section two.
+Exploration is further encouraged through small branches within encounters and sections are made either to alert intensity or type of an encounter, or to find pickups like health in places off the beaten path, additionally there is a shortcut route right into the section 3 key room via destructible blocks.
 In addition to the many paths that players can take there is a distinct difference in look between the sections with section 1 being at ground level, section 2 being up in the clouds, and section 3 being underground, making them all feel like distinct places within the same world.
 <br>
 ![Routes through the level](DocImages/MoleculeDiagramWithPaths.jpg)

-## 2. Core Gameplay (~400 words)
+## 2. Core Gameplay

-A section on Core Gameplay, where storyboards are used to outline how you introduce the player to each of the required gameplay elements in the first section of the game.
-Storyboards should follow the format provided in lectures.

-Storyboards can be combined when multiple mechanics are introduced within a single encounter.
-Each section should include a sentence or two to briefly justify why you chose to introduce the mechanic/s to the player in that sequence.

-You should restructure the headings below to match the order they appear in your level.

 ### 2.1.
 Acid, Vertical Moving Platforms, Chompers, Health Pickups, Spikes